MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/rebase.md

 $ git pull --rebase origin master
 ```

-**Warning** - that last one above this may alter the history of your feature branch.
-So you'll have to do a force push.
+**Warning** - that last one above goes across branches and this will likely alter the history of your feature branch.
+So you'll have to do a **force push**.
 And other machines with the branch checked out will have to deal with differeing histories such as deleting and recreating the branch on that machine.

 Similarly, you can rebase your fork's feature branch or master branch on the original upstream repo's master, but changing `origin` to `upstream` above.

-### Using rebase subcommand
+### Use the rebase subcommand

 This gives you more control, as you get to leave out the `git fetch` if you want and can be used without an internet connection.
 However, I find I don't use this so much because you have to remember to do two steps.